thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

     score: '8.9' } ]
 ```

-The `where()` method also has a contract that accepts three arguments—a column name as a string, and operator as a string, and a value to compare against.
+The `where()` method can also accepts three arguments—a column name as a string, and operator as a string, and a value to operate against.

 In the `index.js` file, write and save the following code.